Housing & Construction Awards

 How do I enter?

-Nominations for the 2025 Housing & Construction Awards are now open.
+Nominations for the 2025 Housing & Construction Awards have closed.
+Nominations for the 2026 Awards will open soon.
 See our Entering the Awards page for more information.

 When/where are winners announced?